tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 ### agent-order

-  The total order of SharedArrayBuffer events in a single agent during evaluation.
+  The total order of SharedArrayBuffer events in a single agent during a particular evaluation of the program.

 ### synchronizes-with